jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

 ## Properties of Record Field Names and Field Lookup

+We shall represent field names (aka. identifiers) as strings.

 ```
 Id : Set
 Id = String
 ```

+The field names of a record will be stored in a sequence, specifically Agda's `Vec` type.
+We define the following short-hand for the `lookup` function that retrieve's the ith element in the sequence.

 ```
 infix  9 _❲_❳